-The scheme shall seek to generate capital appreciation by investing in a diversified portfolio of companies that follow Manufacturing parameters.
-Investing in a Sectoral fund is based on the premise that the Fund will seek to invest in companies belonging to specific sectors.
+The scheme shall seek to generate capital appreciation by investing in a diversified portfolio of companies that follow consumption and consumption related activity.
+Investing in a thematic fund is based on the premise that the Fund will seek to invest in companies belonging to specific theme.
 This will limit the ability of the Fund to invest in other sectors.
-The Manufacturing theme based portfolio may result in higher level of volatility vis-à-vis other diversified equity oriented schemes.
-Since the scheme will predominantly be investing in Manufacturing theme based securities it is expected to have higher market liquidity risk compared to a regular diversified equity scheme.

-Also, in case of equity investing, there is the risk that companies in that specific sector will not achieve its expected earnings results, or that an unexpected change in the market (due to Government Policies or Macro Economic factors) or within the company may occur, both of which may adversely affect investment results.
-Thus investing in a sector specific fund could involve potentially greater volatility and risk.
+The consumption theme based portfolio may result in higher level of volatility vis-à-vis other diversified equity oriented schemes.
+Since the scheme will predominantly be investing in Consumption theme based securities it is expected to have higher market liquidity risk compared to a regular diversified equity scheme.
+Also, in case of equity investing, there is the risk that companies in that specific sectors will not achieve its expected earnings results, or that an unexpected change in the market (due to Government Policies or Macro Economic factors) or within the company may occur, both of which may adversely affect investment results.
+Thus investing in a sector/thematic specific fund could involve potentially greater volatility and risk.